 While not widely discussed, more than 40,000 people are affected each year by oral cancer, and one person every hour will lose their lives to it.
-Like any cancer, early detection is key to treatment and survival.
+Like any cancer, early detection is key to effective treatment and survival.
 An oral cancer screening is a simple and painless procedure that can be performed by our dentists and may mean the difference between life or death.
 This is another good reason not to avoid your regular dental screenings, and if you have never had an oral screening for cancer, there is no better time than the present.
 Like any cancer, awareness is crucial and timing is everything.
 Some general information regarding oral cancer can be found here: www.cancer.org.

 What’s involved in an oral cancer screening?

 An oral cancer screening is usually carried out during your bi-annual visit.
 The screening will include searching for any unusual bumps on your inner cheek, tongue, or gums.
 Your dentist will also look for and ask about any soreness within your mouth.
 Your dentist will also check for any signs of oral cancer in your head and face.
 If any signs are found, they will perform what is known as an oral brush biopsy.
 This painless procedure can determine if further tests are needed.
 To learn more about oral cancer screenings go to the National Cancer Institute